TamoghnaK13/OpenFit/README.md

 # **OpenFit: Your Open Source Workout Tracker**

 OpenFit is a cross-platform workout tracker designed to help you organize, track, and achieve your fitness goals.
 Built using **React Native** and **Expo**, OpenFit runs seamlessly on **Android**, **iOS**, and **Web**, making your fitness journey accessible wherever you are.

-This is an open-source project aimed at fostering collaboration and innovation.
+This is an open-source project.
 Contributions are welcome to enhance features, design, and functionality.

+Donations are welcome (though not yet accepted) and will be used to fund the deployment of this app (expo charges for more monthly users, and web domains cost money).

 ---